-The Kennedy Wild Bird Food Guide To The House House Sparrow
+Kennedy Wild Bird Food Guide To The House Sparrow

-With its steel grey head and rich brown and black feathers, this small and stout bird is easy to spot within the UK wildlife.
+The House sparrow, with its steel grey head and rich brown and black feathers is easy to spot within the UK wildlife.

 What does a house sparrow look like?